Prosecutors Said Celtic Jabari Bird Strangled Girlfriend A Dozen Times

 — Tom Westerholm (@Tom_NBA) September 13, 2018

 Bird’s attorney, Brian Kelly, did not present his client’s side of the story during the hearing.
-Kelly instead focused trying to keep his client out of jail, securing his ability to continue working, and getting his bail reduced; all tasks he accomplished.
+Kelly instead focused on trying to keep his client out of jail, securing his ability to continue working, and getting his bail reduced; all tasks he accomplished.
 CBS Boston reported that Bird’s agent insisted posting an all-cash bail was “ridiculous,” but the Brighton Municipal Court only accepts cash, so this was not a special condition applied only to Bird.

-Upon the conclusion of Bird’s hearing, CBS Sports reports that the Boston Celtics issued a statement which clarified that due to the nature of the charges against Bird, the league would be handling discipline, and that they deplore any form of domestic violence.
+Upon the conclusion of Bird’s hearing, CBS Sports reports that the Boston Celtics issued a statement which clarified that due to the nature of the charges against Bird, the league would be handling discipline and that they deplore any form of domestic violence.

 “Most importantly, our thoughts are with the victim of this incident.
 The Celtics organization deplores domestic violence of any kind, and we are deeply disturbed by the allegations against Jabari Bird.
 Pursuant to Domestic Violence Policy in the NBA’s labor agreement, matters of this kind are handled by the League Office, not the team, and so the Celtics will be working with both the league and local authorities to assist in their ongoing investigations.
 The team will have no further comment at this time.”